duniul/clean-modules/README.md

 ### `--version | -v`

-Prints the installed version of `node-clean`.
+Prints the installed version of `clean-modules`.

 ### `--help | -h`